taylorjg/sudoku-scanner/README.md

 * Bring all the parts together
     * Currently, it does a reasonable job of reading the grid if I provide the bounding box
     * The remaining work is to be able to detect the bounding box
+* Split the current single index.html page into separate pages for:
+    * capturing and saving images for training, validation and test
+    * training and saving models for recognising bounding boxes, blanks and digits
+    * loading trained models and using them to scan newly captured images

 # Links